Abdu114hf16/SMS_Messages_Classifier/README.md

 # SMS Messages Classifier (Naive Bayes)

-A practical binary text-classification project that detects spam SMS messages using a Multinomial Naive Bayes model.
+A practical binary text-classification project that detects spam SMS messages using a Naive Bayes model.

-## Problem Statement (Summary)
+## Problem Statement

 Unwanted promotional and fraudulent SMS messages are common in real-world communication.
 Manually filtering spam is slow and inconsistent, so this project focuses on automatically classifying SMS messages into spam or ham.
 The goal is to learn patterns in message text and word usage from labeled examples, then generalize well to unseen messages.

 ## Project Overview